 New York’s legislation establishing Paid Family Leave does not apply to those working in a teaching capacity.
 Tenured and tenure-track faculty currently are eligible for research and administrative leaves of absence and will continue to have the University’s current paid parental leave benefits.
 Full-time, non-tenure-track faculty may request unpaid research and/or administrative leave through their departments, as appropriate.
 Part-time faculty (union and non-union) may also request an unpaid leave of absence through their departments.

 Who determines whether the employee has worked the required period of time to qualify for Paid Family Leave?

-The Leave Administrator in the HR Service Center will review all claims to determine whether the requested leave is eligible for Paid Family Leave benefits, including reviewing payroll records to confirm that the employee has worked the required period.
+The Leave Administrator in HR Shared Services will review all claims to determine whether the requested leave is eligible for Paid Family Leave benefits, including reviewing payroll records to confirm that the employee has worked the required period.